 I made a mural with friends of Draw Club Rotterdam at a local culture centre!
 We were almost finished halfway March but didn’t get the chance to add the final touches until August.
-It has become a Frankenstein’s monster of different styles, but I’m quite happy with my dragon’s head!
+It has become a Frankenstein’s monster of different styles, but it was a great experience working together!

 I was asked to jump in and create some map illustrations and icons right before Godhood’s launch.
 It was great to work on that game again after a few years, so much has changed since then.

 The game VR Giants, where I did level concept art for, had a very succesful Kickstarter campaign!
 I was able to share some things I made for it, hopefully more soon!